kaworu/lua-sysctl/README.md

-Although the project has been started to display system informations inside the [Awesome window manager](http://awesome.naquadah.org/) it has been designed as a general purpose interface, allowing it to be embeded into bigger project, used as library by system administration scripts etc.
+Although the project has been started to display system informations inside the [Awesome window manager](http://awesome.naquadah.org/) it has been designed as a general purpose interface, allowing it to be embedded into bigger project, used as library by system administration scripts etc.

 Most of the implementation is based on FreeBSD's `sysctl(8)` command line tool.